Flavor of Love season 3: "Reindeer Games"

-After they're done, the food critic tells what he did and didn't like from each teams food.
-From Team A, he said someone can't make chicken wings well and the gumbo was too salty.
+After they're done, the food critic tells what he did and did not like from each teams food.
+From Team A, he said someone can not make chicken wings well and the gumbo was too salty.
 When Rayna heard this, she said (to the camera) she knew they had it in the bag.
 They also like Team A's theme (Mardi Gras).
-For Team B, the food critic didn't like anything about their food and that it could be deadly.
-He also thought that the theme wasn't Flav; the theme was more of an upper class restaurant.
+For Team B, the food critic did not like anything about their food and that it could be deadly.
+He also thought that the theme was not Flav; the theme was more of an upper class restaurant.
 Team A is voted the winner.
 Shy was furious with Rayna because Flav mentioned that he did like the reindeer.

 Grayvee, the manager of Team A, goes on a solo date with Flav.
 They went to Flavs favorite and most "romantic" restaurant, Tony Romas.
 Grayvee makes a comment stating that she loves eating pigsfeet (with greens and cornbread) and Flav says he hates them and if he would've known she liked them, he would have named her that.
 The rest of the team later on goes ice-skating with Flav.
 Sinceer makes an insult about Bunz's mother, who has brain damage, and Flav is not happy with that.
 Meanwhile, back in the house, Prancer answers a phone call for Ice from her radio station.
 She hears Ice is here to gain popularity and that she's pretty much giving an interview on the house phone.
 Before elimination, Prancer goes to tell Flav that Ice is fake.
 He talks to Ice, who, says none of it is true.
 Shy then comes in the room and tells him that Rayna claims she only wants to make it to the Top 10.
 Rayna is brought into the room after that and she says is really here for him.

 At elimination, before Sinceer is given her clock, she must apologize to Bunz.
 She does, but admits on camera that it was not genuine.
 There's one clock left and it comes down to Ice, Myammee, and Rayna.
 Flav calls Ice down and tells her that her time is up.
 Ice leaves and says to the camera she was just getting to know Flav as a person and she hopes to make her career bigger now.
 Flav calls down Myammee and Rayna and states that a man will be lucky to have either one of them.
 Flav then tells Rayna he is really feeling Myammee.
 Rayna leaves and questions why he kept "fivehead" (Sinceer), and the "DoubleMint Twins" (Thing 1 & Thing 2).
 Rayna says it's been real, and thus the last internet winner has been eliminated.